Heuristical and numerical considerations for the carbuncle phenomenon: Influence of one-dimensional issues

 This is (for a scalar situation) sketched out in Figure~\ref{fig:shockho}.
 For the sake of simplicity, in the following, we restrict our considerations to the scalar case.
 It is easy to see how the results can be transferred back to the systems case.

 Figure~\ref{fig:shockho} shows how the situation improves with increasing order of the scheme.
-If, for instance, we employ a polynomial reconstruction in the cell where the shock is located, for high orders, condition~\eqref{eq:10} can be ensured without sacrificing monotonicity:
+If, for instance, we employ a polynomial reconstruction in the cell where the shock is located, for high orders, condition~\eqref{eq:10} can be ensured for almost all shock positions without sacrificing monotonicity: